liorp/eager_cache/README.md

 # Deploying

-There is a dockerfile for the server and for the microservice.
+There is a dockerfile, dockercompose and k8s yamls.

-Make sure you have a running redis deployment, set to notify keyspace events:
+Make sure you have a running [redis](https://redis.io) deployment, set to notify keyspace events:

 ```cmd
 redis-cli config set notify-keyspace-events Ex